There isn’t much certainty around how to price your art, but two things are clear when it comes to pricing.

-Many artists – especially those who are just starting out – undervalue their art.
-Their work isn’t priced correctly to be able to split 50% of the sale with a gallerist or art consultant.
+Many artists—especially those who are just starting out—undervalue their art.
+Their work isn’t priced correctly to be able to split 50% of the sale with a gallerist, art consultant, or anyone else, let alone make a profit.

 Artists who price their work too low are making things difficult for other artists who are pricing their work appropriately for the market and who need to make a living from sales.